Azure/LAMP/docs/Generalize-To-Lamp.md

 ```

 Copy over the .crt and .key files over to `/azlamp/certs/wpsitename.mydomain.com`.
 The file names should be changed to `nginx.crt` and `nginx.key` in order to be recognized by the configured nginx servers.
+Depending on your local environment,
+you may choose to use the utility *scp* or a tool like [WinSCP](https://winscp.net/eng/download.php) to copy these files over to the cluster controller virtual machine.

 It's recommended that the certificate files be read-only to owner and that these files are owned by *www-data*: